 DWDC Communications Officer Cory Ruf, wrote a Letter to The Globe and Mail’s Editor on why our organization advocates for better palliative care.
 (His letter is the fifth from the top.)

-“In our view, palliative care and assisted dying are two essential options on a spectrum of care for individuals who are exploring their legal end-of-life choices.
-In our submissions to government, we’ve called for improved access to palliative care, which we now refer to as a human right.”
+“In our view, palliative care and assisted dying are two essential options on a spectrum of care for individuals who are exploring their legal end-of-life choices."

 His submission was in response to Ing Wong-Ward’s opinion piece.